mjbots/moteus/docs/reference.md

 controller will enter the Timeout state.
 The default is 0.0, which means to use the system-wide configured default.
 NaN / maximal negative means apply no enforced timeout.

+### 0x130 - Rezero ###

+Mode: Write only

+When sent, this causes the servo to select a whole number of internal motor rotations so that the final position is as close to the given position as possible.

 ## A.3 Example ##